Elkridge Landing

 Elkridge Landing was a Patapsco River seaport in Maryland, and is now part of Elkridge, Maryland.
-The historic Elkridge Furnace Inn site resides within the Patapsco Valley State Park.
+The historic Elkridge Furnace Inn site is in Patapsco Valley State Park.

 Geography

-Elkridge is located in present-day Howard County, Maryland, west of the Patapsco River, south of Route 1, and with the Baltimore and Ohio Railroad (B and O Railroad) running through the middle of the historic district.
+Elkridge is located in present-day Howard County, Maryland, west of the Patapsco River, south of Route 1, and with the Baltimore and Ohio Railroad (B&O) running through the middle of the historic district.
 The historic roads are the old Washington Turnpike, now Main Street, Railroad Avenue, Paradise Avenue, Elkridge Heights Road and Furnace Avenue.

 History

 The Elkridge site

-Pottery has been found dating back to 1800 B.C.E. and there is evidence of settlement along the Patapsco River until 1500 C.E.
+Pottery has been found dating from 1800 B.C.E. and there is evidence of settlement along the Patapsco River until 1500 C.E.

 Seaport

 In 1690 the town and seaport of Elkridge Landing was settled in the Patapsco Valley of the Colony of Maryland.
 It was a deep-water port, with a channel about 10 to 14 feet deep, that brought ships inland from the Chesapeake Bay.
 Tobacco casks, or hogsheads, were rolled down Rolling Hill to the port by "long strings of slaves" and boarded ships.
 Manufactured iron was also shipped out of the port.

 Native Americans lived north of the Elkridge Landing site in 1692 and rangers were appointed among the settlers to keep watch.

-Around 1725 a 28 by 16 foot "Rowling House" with clapboard siding was built on the landing to store tobacco rolled in hogsheads to market.
-In 1727, the state ended the practice of having ship sailors personally retrieve hogsheads of tobacco themselves.
-Inland tobacco farms were able to increase productivity by rolling their own hogsheads to ports of Baltimore, Annapolis and Elkridge.
+Around 1725, a 28-by-16-foot "Rowling House" with clapboard siding was built on the landing to store tobacco rolled in hogsheads to market.
+In 1727, the state ended the practice of having ship sailors personally retrieve hogsheads of tobacco.
+Inland tobacco farms increased productivity by rolling their own hogsheads to ports of Baltimore, Annapolis, and Elkridge.

 Six acres around the Rowling house were surveyed by William Cromwell on 7 February 1743.
 The site was purchased by Caleb and Edward Dorsey and named "Calebs and Edwards Friendship".

-The banks of the Patapsco River had been unearthed to mine for iron stone, which resulted in the displaced sand and earth being dumped into the river, affecting its navigability.
-In 1753 a law was enacted to prevent the further filling in of the Patapsco River's shipping channel at Elkridge Landing and up to Baltimore.
-Ships were unable to sail to Elkridge Landing after the first half of the 1700s.
+Mining for ironstone on the banks of the Patapsco River dumped sand and earth dumped into the river, closing the port of Elkridge Landing after the first half of the 1700s.
+A 1753 law was enacted to prevent the further filling in of the Patapsco River's shipping channel at Elkridge Landing and up to Baltimore.

-By 1763, 50 percent of Anne Arundel's tobacco production was processed at the landing totaling 1,695 hogsheads.
-Christ Church Guilford would tax the tobacco to pay for the local sheriff and church expenses.
+In 1763, half of Anne Arundel's tobacco production was processed at the landing: 1,695 hogsheads.
+Christ Church Guilford taxed the tobacco to pay for the local sheriff and church expenses.

 Jansen-Town

-On April 12, 1733 an act was passed by the Maryland General Assembly making Elkridge Landing the town of Jansen-Town in what was then the County of Ann-Arundel.
+On April 12, 1733, the Maryland General Assembly voted to make Elkridge Landing the town of Jansen-Town in what was then the County of Ann-Arundel.
 At that time 40 lots were created on 30 acres of land purchased near or on the Patapasco River.